kpisacic/lovelace-stampar-pelud-card/README.md

       - type: 'custom:stampar-pelud-card'
         sensor: Peludna prognoza
         allergens: [3,25,5,6]
-        icons: simple
+        icons: pictogram
 ```
+Configuration options:
 - `sensor` - mandatory attribute, you should state name of the entity configured in sensor compontent
-- `allergens` - optional attribute, you can specify which plants to display, if left empty display all plants from sensor
+- `allergens` - optional attribute, you can specify which plants to display - see [plants](#plants) bellow, if left empty display all plants from sensor
 - `icons` - optional which icons to use, options are: pictogram, set1, set2

 ## plants